vikuser99/simple/_pages/music.md

 ## Some Performances
 {% include youtube.html id="GhT8AvjJkZA" %}

+This was my first Hindustani Classical Performance.
+I was very nervous at first, but performing with my group members made me feel much better and comfortable.
+It was a great learning experience for me and it laid the foundation for many more performances to come.

 ## Raag Bhimpalasi
 {% include youtube.html id="Ztv-KK6DN_o" %}
 ## Raag Bihaag
 {% include youtube.html id="EuNTtf8UESw" %}

+Raag Bihaag is one of my favorite ragas to perform.
+This performance was meaningful to me because it was one of the first times that I implemented improvision rather than simply memorize the composition.
+It allowed me to better understand the raga and gave me more confidence in expressing my own musical ideas while following the true structure of the raag.
+I felt more free and that gave me a lot more confidence and joy while performing.

 ## Raag Durga
 {% include youtube.html id="9OZouvWh0Ac" %}